 11 Goal Name Assist Communities with Local Planning Goal Description The Division of Energy, Housing and Community Resources will assist communities with local planning using CDBG funds.
 The "other" goal outcome indicator refers to the number of communities assisted.
 Eligible category for CDBG-CLOSE funding; however, unclear whether or how much funding will be applied for.
 Beginning in 2018, increase the maximum award amount to \$50,000 from \$25,000 and add a 1 for 2 match requirement.
 For Planning awards for broadband internet expansion, the maximum Planning award is \$75,000 with no match required.
+Beginning in program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
+This change in methodology is expected to eliminate this source of funding available in subsequent years.
 12 Goal Name Special Projects Goal Description The Division of Energy, Housing and Community Resources will fund special projects as needs arise throughout the state.
 These projects may be pilot-type projects or may be new activities that the state has not funded in the past.
 The "other" goal outcome indicator refers to the number of special projects undertaken.
 Eligible category for CDBG-CLOSE funding; however, unclear whether or how much funding will be applied for.
-13 Goal Name Public Service Goal Description The Division of Energy, Housing and Community Resources will fund public service projects as needs arise throughout the state.
-These projects will be funded with CDBG-CV finds and will be used consistent with the intent of the funding which is to assist communities prevent, prepare for and respond to the coronavirus (COVID-19).
-These projects may be pilot-type projects or may be new activities that the state has not funded in the past.
+Beginning in program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
+This change in methodology is expected to eliminate this source of funding available in subsequent years.